cartrabbit/validator/README.md

-# Cartrabbit Validator for Herbert
+# Cartrabbit Validator for Cartrabbit

 Add the below piece of code in **cartrabbit.config.php** to load Cartrabbit Validation service provider